HabanaAI/hccl_demo/README.md

     HCCL_COMM_ID     - IP of node_id=0 host and an available port, in the format <IP:PORT>
-    SOCKET_NTHREADS  - Number of threads to manage TCP sockets NSOCK_PERTHREAD  - Number of sockets per thread HCCL_OVER_TCP    - 1 to use TCP between boxes, 0 to use scaleout nics HCCL_OVER_OFI    - 1 to use OFI between boxes, 0 to use scaleout nics
+    SOCKET_NTHREADS  - Number of threads to manage TCP sockets NSOCK_PERTHREAD  - Number of sockets per thread HCCL_OVER_TCP    - 1 to use TCP between servers, 0 to use scaleout nics HCCL_OVER_OFI    - 1 to use OFI between servers, 0 to use scaleout nics

 ## Run
     HCCL_COMM_ID=<IP:PORT> HCCL_OVER_TCP={0,1} ./run_hcl_demo.py [options]